flipcoder/textbeat/README.md

 %t120 x2 p=piano,guitar,bass,drums c8,-2
 ```

-For a full list of GM names, see [def/gm.yaml](https://github.com/flipcoder/decadence/blob/master/config/gm.yaml).
+For a full list of GM names, see [def/gm.yaml](https://github.com/flipcoder/textbeat/blob/master/config/gm.yaml).

 ## Tuplets

 Very early support for this.
-See tuplet.dc example.
+See tuplet example.
 The 't' command spreads a set of notes across a tuplet grid,
 starting at the first occurence of t in that group.
 Ratios provided will control expansion.
 Default is 3:4.